Not all practice means that you’ll make progress

 Or find you can play something one day and not the next

-Or you are frustrated with your level of progress.
+Or maybe you’re disappointed with your level of progress

 Then this guide is for you!

-It’s full of proven methods to help you enjoy playing more music confidently.
+It’s full of proven methods that will help you play music better

 🎶 Get better and quicker results by learning how to structure your practice